 As organisations become increasingly aware of the benefits of contracting, and candidates become more open to the concept of professional contract work, initiatives to protect the rights and benefits will become increasingly pertinent.

-Beyond material benefits and financial remuneration, contract and transient employees will be increasingly cognisant of professional development opportunities within these roles.
+Beyond material benefits and financial remuneration, contract staff and transient employees will be increasingly cognisant of professional development opportunities within these roles.